stavroguine/Vagrant-DevMachine/README.md

 ## Install

 Navigate to project directory and edit `artyom.yaml` with your proper IP and shared directory.
 Then :

  `vagrant up`

+ In case of rsync errors :

+ `vagrant plugin install vagrant-vbguest`